c-v-ya/likers/README.md

 ## Bot

-Adjust `src.bot.settings` as you like, it is self-explanatory.
+Adjust `bot.settings` as you like, it is self-explanatory.

 To run automated bot, showing how this API works, run